SlimShady95/ClimbingBot/README.md

 database-path=data/database.sqlite
 ```

-*OR*

-Rename the .env.example file to .env and change its values.
+## 1. Option B: Rename the .env.example file to .env and change its values.

 After doing so, insert your telegram API key and the ID of the chat, where the bot should be running.

-Now open up a terminal and run following commands:
+## 2. Now open up a terminal and run following commands:

 ```
 cd C:\path\to\this\folder\